pfinorbi/bootstrap-tf-state-backend-az/README.md

-# Steps to Bootstrap OpenTofu Remote State Backend in Azure Blob Storage
+# Bootstrap OpenTofu Remote State in Azure Blob

-This document outlines the steps to set up a OpenTofu state backend in Azure using the provided templates.
+This document outlines the steps to set up an OpenTofu state backend in an Azure blob container using OpenTofu IaC templates.

 ## Prerequisites

 - Ensure you have the Azure CLI (`az`) installed on your system.
-- Ensure you have OpenTofu (`tofu`) installed on your system
+- Ensure you have OpenTofu (`tofu`) installed on your system.

 ## Steps